 While technically you can implement the pause throughout any range of motion in the squat, you’ll want to select the point in which you start to feel the initial loss of tension occurring.

 I wrote an entire article on pause squats, so if you plan on implementing it into your training check out How To Pause Squat (Technique, Benefits, Muscles Worked).
+If you want even more of a challenge, you can do pause squats using a Cambered Squat Bar.

 4. Check Your Barbell Path